Al-Nusra Front: Dispute with ISIL (2013)

 By January 2013, Nusra was a formidable force alleged to have strong popular support in Syria, and it continued to grow in strength during the following months.
 In January 2013, the Quilliam counter-extremism thinktank estimated its membership at 5,000 fighters with 2,000 trainees.
 In May 2013, analysts Ken Sofer and Juliana Shafroth estimated 6,000 foreign and domestic fighters.
 By July, The Economist estimated its strength at 7,000 fighters.
-Other size estimates, however, were more conservative; a report in the Turkish daily Hurriyet in March 2013 said that the group had increased its membership from around 300–400 jihadists to 1,000 as Syrian fighters in Iraq have returned to their country in the wake of the US designation of al-Nusra as a terrorist organisation.
+Other size estimates, however, were more conservative; a report in the Turkish daily Hurriyet in March 2013 said that the group had increased its membership from around 300–400 jihadists to 1,000 as Syrian fighters in Iraq have returned to their country in the wake of the US designation of Al-Nusra as a terrorist organisation.

-On 8 April 2013, the leader of the then Islamic State of Iraq (ISI), Abu Bakr al-Baghdadi, released a recorded audio message on the Internet, in which he announced that Jabhat al-Nusra was part of his network, and that he was merging Jabhat al-Nusra with ISI into one group, "Islamic State of Iraq and al-Sham" (ISIL), under his command.
-Al-Baghdadi also claimed that Abu Mohammad al-Julani had been dispatched by the ISI to Syria to meet with pre-existing cells in the country and that the ISI had provided Jabhat al-Nusra with the plans and strategy needed for the Syrian Civil War, and had been funding their activities.
+On 8 April 2013, the leader of the Islamic State of Iraq (ISI), Abu Bakr Al-Baghdadi, released a recorded audio message on the Internet, in which he announced that Jabhat Al-Nusra was part of his network, and that he was merging Jabhat Al-Nusra with ISI into one group, "Islamic State of Iraq and Al-Sham" (ISIL), under his command.
+Al-Baghdadi also claimed that Ahmed al-Sharaa had been dispatched by ISI to Syria to meet with pre-existing cells in the country and that ISI had provided Jabhat Al-Nusra with the plans and strategy needed for the Syrian Civil War, and had been funding their activities.